LeARN: Learnable and Adaptive Representations for Nonlinear Dynamics in System Identification: Experiments and Results

-For analysis of adaptation and generalization performance, we evaluate the mean-squared error between the ground truth and the dynamical predictions.
-Despite the above discussion, we observe that LeARN delivers a much more competitive generalization performance as the input features begin to increase in dimension.
-It can be observed that the average difference in the generalization performance across the different adaptation wind tasks reduces from 0.043737 in Tables~\eqref{tab:learn_partial_translation} and~\eqref{tab:sindy_partial_translation} to 0.002853 in Tables~\eqref{tab:learn_att_quant} and~\eqref{tab:SINDy_att_quant}, and further down to 0.001811 in Tables~\eqref{tab:full_LeARN} and~\eqref{tab:full_SINDy}, as the dimensionality of the concatenated input feature $X$ increases.
-We use the PySINDy~\citep{pysindy} package for modeling the SINDy dynamics representations and the Higher~\citep{grefenstette2019generalized} package for implementing the bi-level MAML training loop.
+For the analysis of adaptation and generalization performance, we evaluate the mean-squared error (MSE) between the ground truth and the dynamical predictions.
+Throughout, \textit{adaptation performance} refers to the MSE evaluated on the support data used for online gradient updates, and \textit{generalization performance} refers to the MSE on held-out query data from the same task on which no gradient updates are performed.
+Despite the limitations discussed above, we observe that LeARN delivers a much more competitive generalization performance as the input feature space begins to increase in dimension even with a light-weight DNN.
+It can be observed that the average difference in the generalization performance across the different adaptation wind tasks reduces from 0.043737 in Tables~\ref{tab:translational_comparison} to 0.002853 in Table~\eqref{tab:attitude_comparison}, and further down to 0.001811 in Table~\ref{tab:full_performance_comparison}, as the dimensionality of the concatenated input feature $X$ increases.
+We use the PySINDy~\cite{pysindy} package to model the SINDy dynamics representations and the Higher~\cite{grefenstette2019generalized} package to implement the bi-level MAML training loop.